-Labor trafficking happens when someone uses threats, harm, restraint, abuse of the legal process, extortion, or financial harm to force someone to perform work for an employer.
-It is a crime in Massachusetts, and Massachusetts’ law is more protective than federal law.
+Labor trafficking happens when someone uses threats, harm (including financial harm), restraint, abuse of the legal process or extortion to force someone to perform work for an employer.
+Forced services is a crime in Massachusetts, and Massachusetts’ law is more protective than federal law.
 Anyone who knowingly subjects, recruits, entices, harbors, transports, provides or obtains (or attempts to do so) another person intending that such person will be subjected to forced services; or who benefits financially from these actions, can face imprisonment and fines.
 Businesses that commit labor trafficking can be fined up to one million dollars.

 Trafficking happens in many industries.
 People who work in isolated places are more at risk.
 Domestic workers and farm workers are especially vulnerable to labor trafficking.